Icinga/icinga2/doc/14-addons-plugins.md

       vars.pnp_check_arg1 = "!$nrpe_command$"
     }

-If there are warnings about unresolved macros make sure to specify a default value for `vars.pnp_check_arg1` inside the
+If there are warnings about unresolved macros, make sure to specify a default value for `vars.pnp_check_arg1` inside the

 In PNP, the custom template for nrpe is then defined in `/etc/pnp4nagios/custom/nrpe.cfg` and the additional command arg string will be seen in the xml too for other templates.